tapfortap/Documentation/get-users/creative-guidelines.md

 ## Performance

 You want to optimize your creatives for top performance.
-If you achieve a higher TTR (tap through rate) and CR (conversion rate) your creative will waste less valuable impressions.
+The goal is to achieve high  TTR (tap through rate) and CR (conversion rate) by picking impression placements with the most value.
 This will result in better ads being displayed on your app, with you earning more tap credits.

 ## Generating Creatives

 Our creative generation system makes uploading promotional creatives easy!
 All you need to do is provide some basic information about your application.
 Our system will then generate creatives based on that information and screen shots of your application from the app store.
-Please,  no profanities allowed!
+Profanity is not allowed!

 ### Theme